So many of us want to know, what is the white stuff on Cheddar cheese?

 However, you’ll typically see “use within 7 days of opening” on the packaging.

-In truth, your cheddar may well last longer than 7 days, but once opened, the clock is definitely ticking.
+In truth, your cheddar may well last longer than 7 days, but once opened, the clock is ticking.

 Cheddar cheese, and all hard cheeses, can generally be kept in plastic wrap.